 Make sure there are no objects within 30 centimetres of the bin such as a car, tree or another bin.

 If you live on a court or bowl place your bin along the straight edge, not on the corner.

-New bins and bin replacements has information on how to have your green waste bin repaired or replaced.
+Go to the bin repairs and replacements page for information on how to have a lost or damaged bin repaired or replaced.

-What happens to green waste after it is collected
+What happens to food and garden waste after it is collected

-You can take large amounts of green waste to a recycling centre or landfill.
-Green waste is accepted at Darebin Resource Recovery Centre and Moonee Valley Transfer Station, charges will apply.
+You can take large amounts of garden waste to a recycling centre or landfill.
+Garden waste is accepted at Darebin Resource Recovery Centre and Moonee Valley Transfer Station, charges will apply.
 Please contact the transfer station directly for current gate fees.